EU-Resonance/kubernetes-cloud-deployment/README.md

 view as an error of github.com certificate giving wrong name as cloudfire.com or what ever.

 Root cause of this problem tuned out to be wrong or incompatible networkmanager configuration in the host system.
-This root cause was spotted by using nslookup on depug pod which gave wring address for github.com, but a right one for github.com. (note the last dot). /etc/resolv.conf had "network" as the last entry on the first line.
+This root cause was spotted by using nslookup on depug pod which gave wrong address for github.com, but a right one for github.com. (note the last dot). /etc/resolv.conf had "network" as the last entry on the first line.
 When manually removed the nsloopup started working as expected.

 Now resolv.conf is automatically generated configuration file and Ubuntu host system uses NetworkManager which creates this file.
 This offending "network entry" was also visible by using this command: